nikki-uwu/Meower/CONTRIBUTING.md

 ## Product Under Development

 This project is actively being developed.
-If you notice any patterns, toolkits, or practices that could be improved, please let me know!
+If you notice any patterns, toolkits, or practices that could be improved, please let me know.
 I'm open to suggestions for:
 - Better libraries or frameworks
 - More efficient design patterns
 - Performance optimizations
 - Code structure improvements
 - Anything that makes the project better

-Don't hesitate to suggest improvements - we're all learning here!

 ## How to Contribute